-Champion Chinese Swimmer Sun Yang Gets 8-Year Ban For Doping
+Champion Chinese Swimmer Sun Yang Gets 8-Year Ban For Doping Violation

 WADA said it welcomes the court ruling.

-"WADA decided to appeal the original FINA ruling having carefully reviewed it and having concluded that there were a number of points that seemed to be incorrect under the Code," Oliver Niggli, the agency's director general said in a statement.
+"WADA decided to appeal the original FINA ruling having carefully reviewed it and having concluded that there were a number of points that seemed to be incorrect under the Code," Oliver Niggli, the agency's director general, said in a statement.
 "Today's CAS ruling confirms those concerns and is a significant result."